Kenil-08/Blood-Donation-System/README.md

 3. Configure the database connection in `MyDb.php` file.

-4. Deploy the project on a web server like Apache or Nginx.
+4. Deploy the project on a web server like Apache.